bigsens-iot/bigsens-service-gateway/README.md

 ## Microservices principles

 The entire platform is based on microservice mechanism.
-Services can be developed on any programming language.
-Interaction between services works on pure TCP sockets and messaging pattern.
-All services are deployed to the host machine e.g. Raspberry Pi or BeagleBone.
+Services can be developed on any programming language, keep a local storage and/or connecting to the remote services e.g. IFTTT,  voice recognition services, etc. Host interaction between services works on pure TCP sockets and messaging pattern.
+All services are deployed to the host machine e.g. Raspberry Pi, BeagleBone and others.

 Service address format is `remote_address : remote_port`.
 After connection the root service assigns the port to a new service and puts new record to the routing table.
 Below is the example of the routing table and a few possible services...